ningrao/notes/web.md

 - configs are placed in `getConfig.js`

 ## cache
-- no-store, sensitive data should not be saved in persistent store
+- no-store, no cache at all
 - no-cache, check validation each time.

 ## lerna